The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 Instead of that, why not give your marketing team a small commission on closed deals and reward sales for providing customer insights that improve marketing campaigns?

 These seven marketing mistakes might seem overwhelming, but remember: every successful SaaS company faces these challenges.
+The key is to start addressing them one at a time, measure your progress, and keep improving.

+Visual and interactive content isn’t just about making things look pretty.
 It’s about creating meaningful connections at every stage of your customer’s journey, from first click to loyal advocate.

 Let’s explore how different content types can strengthen each stage of your Customer Value Journey (CVJ).

+The Customer Value Journey (CVJ) is a digital marketing framework that helps businesses build strong customer relationships.
 Mapping your content to the eight stages of the CVJ ensures you’re meeting potential customers where they are and guiding them through their journey with your branded content.

 1. Awareness Stage

+Your educational blog posts work harder when they include eye-catching infographics and diagrams.
 These visuals help break down complex ideas into bite-sized pieces that your readers can quickly understand.

 Adding short video explainers to your posts keeps viewers engaged longer and helps them retain information better.